-Semester Block, 1 Unit Accelerated 0391 analysis.
+Semester Block, 1 Unit Accelerated (0391) This course focuses on data collection, organization, and analysis.
 In addition concepts of independent and dependent events, compound events, and conditional probability.
 Both descriptive and inferential statistics will be used to analyze real sets of data as a consistent theme in this course.
 In addition topics such as experimental design and confidence intervals will be introduced.

-MATH INTERVENTION Intervention 3303 Based on individual data and need an intervention class is designed to reinforce objectives and skills typically learned in high school math classes.
+MATH INTERVENTION 3303

+Based on individual data and need an intervention class is designed to reinforce objectives and skills typically learned in high school math classes.
 The course is designed to help students gain confidence in basic math skills required to perform algebraic problems with an emphasis being placed on gaps in learning that prevent students from fully understanding algebraic concepts.